rizwanalihere/rizwanalihere.github.io/_pages/about.md

 Feel free to look at my specific [portfolio entry](https://sudo-boris.github.io/portfolio/RCPPO/).

-## 👨🏻‍🔬 Professional Experience
+ 👨🏻‍🔬 Professional Experience
-Currently I am working as a **Student Researcher** at the Reliable Multimodal AI Lab at the TU Darmstadt under the supervision of Prof. Marcus Rohrbach working on **Generative Video-Language Modelling**.
+Currently I am working as a **Student Researcher** at the Key Laboratory of pollution Processes and Environmental Criteria at Nankai University under the supervision of Prof. Liu Jianv working on **Phytoremediation using ornamental & aquatic plants**.
-Additionally, I have professional experience working as an **Applied Machine Learning Student Researcher** at the Fraunhofer Heinrich Hertz Institute. \
-There I worked on dynamic traffic flow forecasting using Graph Neural Networks.

 ## 📚 Teaching and Community Contributions
 To further contribute to the Machine Learning community, I have a [YouTube](https://www.youtube.com/@borismeinardus) and [Medium](https://medium.com/@boris.meinardus) channel where I publish educational Machine Learning content.